camunda/camunda-docs-manual/content/user-guide/security.md

 #### Enabling Authentication for the REST API

 For ease of use by developers, the REST API's authentication is disabled by default.
-When deploying the REST Api in production, it is therefore required to enable authentication.
-Check the corresponding section in the [REST Api documentation]({{< relref "reference/rest/overview/authentication.md" >}}).
+When deploying the REST API in production, it is therefore required to enable authentication.
+Check the corresponding section in the [REST API documentation]({{< relref "reference/rest/overview/authentication.md" >}}).

 #### Authentication in the Web Applications